kobolabs/epub-spec/README.md

 ### Embedded Fonts Can Be Selected By Users
 When opening a new book, the font that displays is the one chosen by the user for their previous open book.
 For an embedded font, users can select “Document Default” or “Publisher Default” from the font options.
 The exception is FXL content for which users cannot choose their font.
 Fonts in FXL content are determined by the CSS in the ePub.

 If the reading experience of a book requires that the embedded font be used, consider adding a note to the front matter.
-Instruct the user to select the “Document Default” font option.
+Instruct the user to select the “Publisher Default” font option.

 **To avoid text-positioning errors**, seriously consider embedding and specifying fonts in the CSS for all Fixed Layout ePubs.
-If fonts are not embedded and specified the reading platform falls back to different default fonts depending on the system.
+If fonts are not embedded and specified, the reading platform falls back to different default fonts depending on the system.
 This can lead to unexpected text reflow and element-sizing issues.
 Fixed Layout files that use the default fonts should be tested extensively on Kobo’s reading platforms.

 **Content creators are advised against referencing fonts in the CSS that are not embedded in the ePub.** Kobo devices and devices that Kobo apps can be installed on will have specific fonts included.
 However, the available fonts vary across these devices and there is no way to ensure that any one font will be available on the device chosen by the user.
-As a result, the font styling in the CSS will not display as intended across multiple devices and platforms.
+If fonts are not embedded then text will be rendered differently across multiple devices and platforms, with each using the fonts available to it.

 ### All Fonts Used In Fixed Layout Content Must Be Embedded And Cannot be Modified